 If we demand transparency from others, we need to exercise financial transparency of our own.
-On this page you will find details of our income and expenditure for 2011.
-We will put up our data for 2012 in early 2013.
-If you have any questions about this page or the information contained within, please contact our International Director Marinke van Riet, for more information.
+On this page you will find details of our income and expenditure for 2013.
+If you have any questions or would like more information please contact our International Director Marinke van Riet.

-Please note that the majority of the PWYP coalition members –including those listed above- contribute in kind through human resources, legal and/or technical expertise, media outreach and engagement, organisation of workshops etc. which are equally – if not more – important to advance our cause.
-An exercise to ‘monetise’ this is virtually impossible but we would not be where we are today without this joint commitment to the PWYP’s strategic pillars.
-In addition this page only refers to the income and expenditures of the International Secretariat, the national coalitions have their own sources of funding which as part of our new governance structure will be posted on the country pages in the future.
-For coordiantion and harmonisation purposes the International Secretariat strongly recommends donors to liaise with PWYP before committing to funding coalitions.
+Please note that many of our members contribute in-kind through human resources, legal and/or technical expertise, media outreach and engagement, organisation of workshops etc. which are equally – if not more – important to advance our cause.
+An exercise to ‘monetise’ this is virtually impossible but we would not be where we are today without this joint commitment to PWYP’s strategic pillars.
+In addition this page only refers to the income and expenditures of the International Secretariat.
+The national coalitions have their own sources of funding which, as part of our new governance structure, will be posted on the country pages in the future.
+For coordination and harmonisation purposes the International Secretariat strongly recommends that donors liaise with PWYP before committing to funding coalitions.

 With the ambitious Vision 20/20 it is obvious that the PWYP Secretariat needs to be strengthened in order to better serve the needs and demands of the growing coalition.
 We would love for more organisations, especially from within the coalition, to support our campaign for an open and accountable extractive industry.
 If you are interested in supporting one of the most successful coalitions of the last decade, please contact PWYP’s International Director.
 Please note that we do not accept any donations from the extractive industry.

 Based on the results of the PWYP Governance Survey which was introduced in 2013, the total expenditure across the PWYP coalitions in 2012 was £1,154,613.70.
 This figure is based on the financial information provided by 29 coalitions.